 The ACA doesn’t allow insurers to factor your group’s combined claims history, an employee’s medical history, or your industry into your premium amount.
 But like large group plans, the average age of your group and how many active employees participate in your plan can raise health insurance prices.

-Additionally, smokers can pay up to 50% more in premiums than non-smokers.
+Additionally, tobacco users can pay up to 50% more in premiums than non-tobacco users.
 So, if you have employees who start smoking, they’ll likely see a raised premium price the following plan year.

-An individual health plan is coverage that consumers buy without the aid of an employer or a government program, like Medicare.
-Individuals can buy health coverage from a public or private exchange during Open Enrollment Period.
+An individual health plan is coverage that consumers buy on their own or through a government program, like Medicare.
+Individuals can buy health coverage from a public or private exchange during the Open Enrollment Period.
 If they have a qualifying life event, they’ll open a special enrollment period to choose a health insurance plan mid-year.

 The only factors that can affect premium rates for ACA-qualified individual coverage are:

-Additionally, if you’re starting a family, switching from a self-only plan to family coverage will cause your prices to rise.
+Additionally, if you’re starting a family, switching from a self-only policy to a family plan will cause your prices to rise.
 Lastly, all ACA-compliant plans must cover ten essential health benefits.
 But any extra benefits or medical services on your plan may result in higher premiums.

 The factors insurers consider when calculating health plan premiums are just one reason why your insurance costs may spike during renewal time.
 Other health-related factors can affect how much you may pay.